 The last anterior forearm muscle to discuss is the pronator quadratus which literally performs pronation together with the pronator teres (Fig. 2-33).
 When the two pronators contract, the radius rotates, while the ulna is fixed on the humerus with the olecranon as an axis (Fig. 2-28).
 Otherwise put, the ulna and radius form a pivot joint which is rotatable, while the humerus and ulna form a hinge joint which is not rotatable.

 The interosseous membrane is a good example of syndesmosis (a kind of fibrous joint).
 Syndesmosis is slightly mobile unlike suture (another kind of the fibrous joints) (Fig. 4-14).

-In anatomical position, one can touch his/her own styloid process of ulna.
-Pronation makes the styloid process disappear; instead, the head of ulna can be felt.
+Pronation makes the styloid process of ulna disappear; instead, the head of ulna gets prominent.
+Dry bones will help you understand.

 The posterior forearm muscles originating from the lateral epicondyle are the extensors.
 But there are two muscles (supinator, brachioradialis) that do not yield extension.